embrace the extraordinary

 Fitness Trainer and Coach Robin Legat unlocks the full athletic potential for busy professionals in Los Angeles and beyond who want to push their physical and mental limits and live their healthiest and most awesome life.

 Robin provides group fitness, online training and coaching for people seek to live a life where age, size or background is no limit to what they are able to accomplish.

 Robin herself is a "late in life athlete".
 After spending most of her life as a self-proclaimed music and theater nerd, Robin discovered the full-contact sport of roller derby at age 28.
 She played for eleven years before retiring in 2014.
 She has now found a new sport to channel her athletic energy - obstacle course racing.
-She has run nine Spartan Races since her first race in December 2015, earned her first Trifecta in 2016 and has recently begun competing at the elite level.
-Robin's goal is to podium in the Masters Division in the coming years - sooner if she has any say in the situation.
+She has run over twenty Spartan Races since her first race in December 2015, earned her first Trifecta in 2016 and earned a 2x Trifecta in 2017.
+Robin's goal is to podium in the 40-49 age group division in the coming years - sooner if she has any say in the situation.

-She and her husband Michael live in Los Angeles with their cat Stevie.
+She and her husband Michael live in Los Angeles with their cats England Dan and John Ford Coley.
 They enjoy running races together, attending concerts and music festivals, and rocking the karaoke microphone.

 Robin's life and karaoke motto are one in the same: